casseds2/CollegeCarpool/docs/blog/blog.md

 coordibates.
 I have the 'Toat' system printing out messages to the screen that alert me that the API client and teh Google Play service are created and reachable respectively.

+#My Third Blog Entry
+It was clear to me that my code had to be refactored.
+The Main Activity (HomeScreenActivity) was a mess.
+I had been incorporating the fused location service into it.
+This made my code very hard to read.
+I began reserching ways to refactor the Location
+Service.
+This lead me to find that a good way of doing it was as a service.
+The service could be started as an intent and mainly consisted of just removing the code from the HomeScreenActivity to a Service Class file.
+After alot of trial and error, I finally got the service working.
+It is defined inthe onCreate() method of the HomeScreenActivity.
+After doing this, I proceeded to set up a Firebase reference for the database so that longitudes and latitudes could be stored in UserProfile objects.
+I implemented a pushLocationToFirebase() method for doing so.
+UserProfiles can be accessed by the unique user ID that the FirebaseAuth gives them.
+It is a simple process of updating the information in the current users profile.
+This update their location at a specified rate (every
+5 seconds in my case) in what is very nearly real-time.
+My aim is to be able to pull all of these locations for active users down into the Google Map that will be present on each users home screen.
+After establishing this service, further research led me to find another type of service called an IntentService.
+This will hopefuly do the same job as the normal service but with the added bonus that it is being executed on a different thread to the main thread.
+It will also end when the main thread ends as far as my understanding goes and it is generally used for long standing services that require no user interaction.
+Having it running on a separate thread will hpefully increase overall efficinecy.
+I'm currently working on switching the Service thread into an Intent Service thread.